If you love to travel and love to write, this free travel writing course will get you one step closer.

 If you're a gifted writer with a knack for marketing yourself, then go for it!
 Start pitching.

-If you don't feel ready to write for pay and want to hone your craft, a travel writing course might help.
+If you don't feel ready to write for pay and need to hone your craft, take a travel writing course (after five decades of professional writing, I still take courses).
 Inventor Thomas Alva Edison once said: "Success is 10 percent inspiration and 90 percent perspiration."
 The same can be said for travel writing.

 Here are my three tested suggestions - I've taken every one of these myself.

-I recently completed the Superstar course and loved it!
+I recently completed Nomadic Matt's course and was surprised at how thorough it was and at how much I learned (yes, I'm still learning too.)
 This course is absolutely topnotch but its benefits go way beyond the course itself: the course is taught by none other than David Farley, who has been published in major travel and news media more often than I've had Sundays (or so it seems).

 Not only is David a topflight, award-winning writer - he provides personal feedback to students.
 Yes, you read that right.
 An acclaimed travel writer who actually reads what you write and delivers constructive criticism.